-Position L for the backspan decking unit is determined at the beginning of the competition as described by Sub-Section 7.1(8) and illustrated by the Vertical Load Test Plan on the Load Test Plan Diagram.
+Position S designates the position of the decking unit for the lateral load test and position L1 and L2 designate the position of the decking units for the vertical load test.
+These positions are determined at the beginning of the competition as described in Sub-Section 7.1(8) and illustrated by the Lateral Load Test Plan and Vertical Load Test Plan on the Load Test Plan Diagrams.